 FDA pregnancy category D. Do not use nelarabine if you are pregnant.
 It could harm the unborn baby.
 Use effective birth control, and tell your doctor if you become pregnant during treatment.

 It is not known whether nelarabine passes into breast milk or if it could harm a nursing baby.
-Do not receive this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while you are using nelarabine.

 How is nelarabine given (Arranon)?